jrecinos98/GauchoRides/README.md

 **Floating Button**:

-  -The floating button will bring up the option of whether to create a ride or to request a ride.
+  - The floating button will bring up the option of whether to create a ride or to request a ride.

   Pressing on either option will send you to a separate screen.